| In Cuba: Festivals Workshops US to Cuba Travel

 felony) to lie to a federal officer than to go to Cuba without a license, which is

-punished by fines, typically hefty these days.
+punished by fines.
 Be aware that you have to ask both the Cubans and the

 The regulations on this vary from airline to airline -- check with them.
-Cubana is among the strictest, and will even refuse to take on excess bags or will charge you charge $7 a pound.
-Mexicana/Aeromexico are among the most generous.
+Cubana is among the strictest, and will even refuse to take on excess bags.
 Check with your carrier ahead of time.
 Their stated policies are sometimes stricter than what they do on the ground...

-Tourist visas for anyone, American or not, as long as you were not born in Cuba or are not visiting Cuban relatives, are easy to obtain and come as a part of your travel package when you buy your ticket.
+The tourist visas for anyone, American or not, as long as you were not born in Cuba or are not visiting Cuban relatives, are easy to obtain and come as a part of your travel package when you buy your ticket or can be purchased at selected airports.
 Visas for journalists and researchers declared as such are a separate matter and require an application to the Cuban Consulate in your country (Washington, DC for the US).
 Cuban Americans born in Cuba also need to get special permission as they are viewed with somewhat more suspicion and have to be checked out... see Cuban Interests Section.

 Be sure to understand some essentials of Cuban law.
 You will need to have a hotel